Two of Italy’s Best Kept Secrets – Lake Iseo and Lake Idro

 Lake Idro is one of Lombardy’s smaller lakes, but definitely not one to be missed!
 The Chiese River is the primary inflow and outflow of water in this 2768-acre lake.
 It is also an Italian pre-alpine lake of glacial origin, which is probably why this lake is freezing cold!
 Like the other lakes in Lombardy, Lake Idro is surrounded by alpine mountains and since this lake is small, the mountains felt closer and bigger.
 It is known to feel similar to the Norwegian fjords because of the shape of the lake and its surrounding landscapes.
 After visiting Lake Iseo and Lake Garda this lake felt like Italy’s most hidden gem.
 It is less crowded and has fewer towns than the other lakes, making it feel more secluded.

-Though it took awhile for the sun to come out and play, we had a great day on Lake Idro with our host family playing games, eating well and enjoying the glacier cold water.
+Lake Idro is the perfect place to enjoy a fun day at the lake with your friends and loved ones.
+We had a great day on Lake Idro with our host family playing games, eating well and enjoying the glacier cold water.

 Lake Idro’s Official Website